Another-User-Dev/Milestone-project-2/README.md

 8) Answer cards were breaking up after using JavaScript hover codes with a boolean flag to stop it from hovering after click.
 Decided to remove the boolean flag and the app functionality returned to normal.

 9) Issues with using the two link on the bottom of the body html.
+Moving the jQuery link to the lower part of the html page had caused my site to stop working.

 <script src="https://kit.fontawesome.com/11af3b4277.js" crossorigin="anonymous"></script>
 <script src="https://code.jquery.com/jquery-3.7.1.js" integrity="sha256-eKhayi8LEQwp4NKxN+CfCh+3qOVUtJn3QNZ0TciWLP4=" crossorigin="anonymous"></script>